stolostron/multiclusterhub-repo/docs/Onboarding.md

 ### Affinity

-Affinity must be set in a charts deployment(s) like so, Ensure the `ocm-antiaffinity-selector` labels is set.  -
+Affinity must be set in a charts deployment(s) like shown below.
+Ensure the `ocm-antiaffinity-selector` labels is set and that the value of this label is unique to your chart.
+We require affinity to be specified as follows below to prefer that pods are scheduled onto correct nodes when deploying in High Availability(HA) mode.

 ```yaml
 # Source: nginx/templates/deployment.yaml